RESEARCH STARTER

 Introduction

 The National School Lunch Program (NSLP) is a US federal government program that funds and sets standards for free and reduced-cost lunches for students.
 It is administered by the US Department of Agriculture (USDA) Food and Nutrition Service.
 The program applies to most public and nonprofit private schools as well as residential childcare settings.
-Established in 1946 by President Harry S. Truman, it has grown to feed at least one meal per day to more than thirty million children.
+Established in 1946 by President Harry S. Truman, it has grown to feed at least one meal per day to more than 30 million children.

 To be eligible for federal funding, the meals must contain at least one-third of the calories and key nutrients recommended for a day.
 No more than 30 percent of those calories can come from fat, and no more than 10 percent can come from saturated fat.
 The meal must also meet standards for the inclusion of whole grains, fruit, and vegetables.
-All students in participating schools can purchase lunches meeting these standards.
+All students in participating schools can purchase lunches that meet these standards.

 Supporters say the program helps fight childhood hunger, improves the overall health of school children, and helps them be better prepared to learn.
 However, critics point out that the program stigmatizes the children who receive it and is costly to taxpayers.
 They also claim that it results in food waste because children have limited choices.
 In addition, critics claim that foods that are cost-effective to provide in large quantities are not always the healthiest options, adding to the risk of childhood obesity.